Spouse Visa to ILR: Step-by-Step Guide 2026

 Stage 3: ILR application using SET(M)

-After completing 5 years of continuous residence (initial visa + extension), you are eligible to apply for ILR.
+After completing 5 years of continuous residence (initial visa + extension), you are eligible to apply for indefinite leave to remain.
 The application is made using the SET(M) form.
 You can submit your application up to 28 days before the 5-year qualifying period ends.

 At ILR stage, the English language requirement increases to B1 level.
 You must also have passed the Life in the UK test.
 The financial requirement must still be met.